Grieg Hall

-Grieg Hall (Grieghallen) is a 1,500 seat concert hall located on Edvard Griegs plass (square) in Bergen, Norway.
+Grieg Hall (Grieghallen) is a 1,500-seat concert hall located on Edvard Griegs plass (square) in Bergen, Norway.

 Grieghallen was named in honor of Bergen-born composer Edvard Grieg, who served as music director of the Bergen Philharmonic Orchestra from 1880 until 1882.
 It serves as the home of the Bergen Philharmonic Orchestra.
-The building was designed in modernist architecture style by the Danish architect Knud Munk.
+The building was designed in a modernist architecture style by the Danish architect Knud Munk.
 Construction began in 1967 and was finished by May 1978.

 Events

 Grieghallen is used each year for a series of concerts, ballet and opera performances.
 The facility has featured symphonic, choir, jazz and pop music.
 Grieghallen is also a conference and exhibition center.
 Grieghallen has hosted seminars and lectures as well as national and international congresses.

-It hosted the Eurovision Song Contest in 1986, and is the host of the annual Norwegian Brass Band Championship competition, which occurs in mid-winter.
+It hosted the Eurovision Song Contest in 1986, the Eurovision Young Musicians in 2000, and is the host of the annual Norwegian Brass Band Championship competition, which occurs in mid-winter.
 The recording studio is also known within the black metal community, as several of the more popular Norwegian black metal albums were recorded there, with Eirik Hundvin as sound technician.